 Salary Info for Technical Account Managers

 The U.S. Bureau of Labor Statistics classifies account managers as sales representatives.
-According to May 2015 BLS data, the median annual wages of wholesale and manufacturing sales representatives of technical and scientific products were $76,190.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $156,630 or more per year, whereas the bottom 10th percentile earned $39,960 or less per year.
 Salaries vary depending on education, managerial experience, location and size of the business.

 Career Information for Technical Account Managers